webix-hub/docs/data/desktop/video.md

 Video source defined by **src** property can be either a single video file or an array of several ones.
 In case of **multiple src** browsers will use the first supported format, which ensures that your video will be recognized regardless of the client side browser.

-Video component can be inited inside an HTML container (as above) as well as inside Webix [window](desktop/window.md):
+Video component can be initialized inside an HTML container (as above) as well as inside Webix [window](desktop/window.md):

 ~~~js
 webix.ui({